madderle/Capstone-Realtime-Streaming-Analytics/README.md

 The goal of this project is twofold:
 1. Set Up a production ready analytics system using AWS.
 2. See if there is a relationship between Stock sentiment and movement in the price of the stock.
 This is the first part of the problem.
-Once this relationship is establish, then the next step is to figure out how to make money.
+Once this relationship is established, then the next step is to figure out how to make money.

 ## Application Features
 1. Data Sources turn on and off with the start and end of the market day.